microsoft/Power-Fx/docs/yaml-formula-grammar.md

----
-title: Power Fx YAML Formula Grammar | Microsoft Docs
-description: Power Fx YAML formula syntax
-author: gregli-msft
-manager: kvivek
-ms.reviewer: nabuthuk
-ms.service: powerapps
-ms.topic: reference
-ms.custom: canvas
-ms.date: 02/24/2021
-ms.author: gregli
-search.audienceType:
-  - maker
-search.app:
-  - PowerApps
----

-# Power Fx YAML Formula Grammar
+# Power Fx YAML formula grammar

+> [!NOTE]
+> Power Fx is the new name for canvas apps formula language.
+These articles are work in progress as we extract the language from canvas apps, integrate it with other products of the Power Platform, and make available as open source.
+Start with the [Power Fx Overview](overview.md) for an introduction to the language.

-The Power Apps formula language has a well-established grammar for expressions based on Excel.
-However, it lacks the syntax for binding an expression to a property, this has always been handled behind the scenes by the hosting app.
+Power Fx has a well-established grammar for expressions based on Excel.
+However, when used in Power Apps and other hosts where UI provides the name-to-expression binding for a formula, there is no standard way of editing the formula binding as text.

 We have selected the industry standard [YAML](https://yaml.org/spec/1.2/spec.html) as our language for this binding.
 There are already a large number of editors, tools, and libraries for working with YAML.
 This article describes how we represent formulas in YAML.